© Canadian Space Agency

 Actually, this layer also protects the Earth from large meteoroids.
 The friction within this layer causes meteors to burn up.

-The thickest layer in the atmosphere is the thermosphere starting at about 80km going upwards.
+The thickest layer in the atmosphere is the thermosphere starting at about 80 km and going upwards.

 This is where the UV radiation from the sun turns to heat causing the air to be very hot.
 It can reach temperatures up to 1500 degrees Celsius or more.

 Actually, the thermosphere has 2 layers of its own called the ionosphere and the exosphere.

 The ionosphere and magnetosphere have significant overlap between them.
 The ionosphere is just the inner layer of the magnetosphere.

 The ionosphere is where the sun’s radiation causes particles to be electrically charged, hence the term ‘ion’.